Yotacaz/Projet-CY-Fish/README.md

+Game CY-Fish :
+To start you need to
 1. execute the Makefile
 2. execute main file

+Bonus functionnalities :
-Image parser :
+-Image parser :
 print an bmp file to console with print_img(char * path);

-Functionnalities :
 size of map is changeable with const variables

-print an image
-changeable nb of player
-==>print final result
+-good overflow protection

+-changeable params